zendesk/ios_sdk_demo_apps/README.md

 :warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

-# Zendesk Sample Apps for Android
+# Zendesk Sample Apps for iOS

 ## Description
 This repository provides you with sample Apps to help learn how to use the Zendesk Apps framework and APIs.